windup/windup-quickstarts/weblogic-javaee-servlet/rules-java/README.md

 1. If you have not started Windup, follow the instructions above to [Start Windup](#start-windup).

+2. Be sure to navigate to this quickstart's `rules-java/` directory.

-2. Add the rule to Windup using the `addon-install` command in the Windup console.
+3. Add the rule to Windup using the `addon-install` command in the Windup console.

   Type the following command at the Windup prompt: